yashdubeyy/emailclient/README.md

 5. **Setup environment variables**

-    Create a `.env` file in the root directory of your project and add the required environment variables.
+    Create a `.env` file in the root directory of your project and add the required environment variables. ( reviev .env.example to setup .env)

 6. **Run the project**